5 Money-Saving Challenges to Stash More Cash in 2022

 This challenge starts off simply but gets increasingly harder as the months go on.
 If you don’t want to be stuck with saving over $200 in December when you’ve got a ton of holiday expenses, you can get creative with how you carry out this money-saving challenge.

 Try one of our 52-week money challenge hacks, like selecting your weekly savings amount by random lottery rather than going in ascending numerical order.

-No matter how you choose to save, making saving a priority will benefit your financial future.
+No matter how you choose to do it, making saving a priority will greatly benefit your financial future.